Next World Gratitude DayThursday, 21 September 2023

 World Gratitude Day is a United Nations holiday.
 In 1965 a Thanksgiving dinner was held at the meditation center of the United Nations building in Hawaii.
-There, Sri Chimnoy, a meditation teacher and director of the UN meditation group, suggested creating a special holiday to unify people around the world in gratitude.
+There, Sri Chinmoy, a meditation teacher, and director of the UN meditation group suggested creating a special holiday to unify people around the world in gratitude.
 The people in attendance promised to hold a gratitude meeting in their own country every September 21.

 Being grateful brings people together, if you take the time to thank the people around you for everything they do for you, you will contribute to their happiness.
 In return, you will feel much happier yourself.

 Exercising gratitude has many health benefits, it boosts your mood and reduces stress, which in turn will help you sleep better and improve your immune system.
 It is also great for your self-esteem, making you feel more confident and opening the door to many opportunities.

 There are times when it feels hard to be grateful for anything, so this is the perfect day to stop, take a breath, and think about all the things that make you happy and that you are thankful for in your life.
 This could be your family and friends, your pet, the fact that you have food in the cupboard and a roof over your head, your good health, and even the beautiful nature that is around you.
 Stop and look around at all the beauty that surrounds you.

 Celebrating World Gratitude Day is as easy as looking around you and finding things that you are grateful for.
 It is also a great time to start a routine of writing down five things that happened in your day that you are thankful for before you go to bed.